Table of Contents

-Many of the people who follow Christ these modern days are shamed, tortured, and killed.
+Many people who follow Christ in modern times are shamed, tortured, and killed.
 But we are reminded that our boldness and courage in sharing the gospel result from our faith in God’s promises.
 He promises that He will go with us (Joshua 1:9) and that our victory is in Christ (1 Corinthians 15:57).

 To be faithful until the end

 As followers of Christ, the disciples were not immune from the sufferings of this world.
 We, too, experience a lot of affliction and torment.
 Although we have the assurance of our salvation, we are still to battle in the flesh until we come face to face with the Lord.

 But because we are saved, we can be steadfast, persevering, and faithful until the end, by God’s grace and through the power of the Holy Spirit.
 Unlike Judas, betraying Jesus should be out of context.

 “In these days, he went out to the mountain to pray, and all night he continued in prayer to God.
 And when day came, he called his disciples and chose from them twelve, whom he named apostles: Simon, whom he named Peter, and Andrew his brother, and James and John, and Philip, and Bartholomew, and Matthew, and Thomas, and James the son of Alphaeus, and Simon who was called the Zealot, and Judas the son of James, and Judas Iscariot, who became a traitor.“